Complete Guide

 Where is your business based?

-💡 Insider Tip
+Insider Tip

 The single biggest mistake we see: businesses applying for the largest grant first.
-Start with a discovery grant — it's faster to approve, lower risk, and the resulting assessment report becomes the foundation for every future application.
+Start with a discovery grant as it's faster to approve, lower risk, and the resulting assessment report becomes the foundation for every future application.
 A well-structured discovery report makes your next grant application significantly stronger.

 Common Rejection Reasons Across All Agencies